I Want You Back: Film Review

 Amidst the cynicism of the modern cinematic landscape, the romantic comedy stands out as a genre stubbornly unchanged.
 It’s a relatively strict genre, following a formula established nearly a century ago when Clark Gable sat next to the Claudette Colbert on a bus in Frank Capra’s 1934 blueprint It Happened One Night: two people meet under unconventional circumstances and embark on a comedy of errors that brings them together and inadvertently causes them to fall in love.
 Knowing this, I Want You Back slyly announces its intentions early on, as Emma (Jenny Slate) teases Peter (Charlie Day) that he’s not attractive enough to fall in love with at first sight — he’s more of a slow-burn attraction, she says — and while it’s a hilarious moment in a film packed wall-to-wall with laugh-out-loud comedy, it’s also ostensibly a promise.
 As a seventh grader (Luke David Blumm) later jokes, “I don’t know what platonic means, but you’re my girlfriend now.”

 As a genre that is essentially defined by every film under its label following such a similar structure, each rom-com sets itself apart in subtle ways.
 In the case of I Want You Back, we are presented with a millennial romance, fueled by the angst that, in their 30s, they have lost their shot at happily ever after and are horrified at the prospect of having to start over.
 When the two recently dumped strangers stumble upon each other’s sorrow in the stairwell of the office building where they both hate working, their commiseration turns into a mission to help each other con their respective exes back into their lives.
-Emma agrees to seduce Peter’s ex Anne’s (Gina Rodriguez) new boyfriend Logan (Manny Jacinto, of The Good Place fame), and Peter agrees to befriend Emma’s ex Noah (the ever charming Scott Eastwood), each in an effort to sabotage their new relationships and remind them of what they’re missing.
+Emma agrees to seduce Peter’s ex Anne’s (Gina Rodriguez, of Players) new boyfriend Logan (Manny Jacinto, of The Good Place fame), and Peter agrees to befriend Emma’s ex Noah (the ever charming Scott Eastwood), each in an effort to sabotage their new relationships and remind them of what they’re missing.
 It’s a classic setup that sets up a classic movie that is a lot funnier than the majority of its counterparts

 I Want You Back